brittlewis12/witness-budgets/witness-budgets-v3.md

 - Constructive → classical by erasing witnesses (always possible, loses operational content)
 - **Maintenance overhead mitigation:** Link theorems via `@[witness_of classical_lemma]` attribute; share statements via wrappers/instances; prioritize "constructive islands" (optimization, separable analysis) rather than library-wide duplication

 **Honest assessment of dual-rail burden:** Even with linking attributes and shared infrastructure, maintaining both classical and constructive variants will increase maintenance costs. **API drift** is inevitable—when classical lemmas are refactored, constructive variants must be updated in sync, or the pairing breaks.

+**Concrete drift scenario:** Developer refactors classical `continuous_function_has_max` to add a new `Bounded` hypothesis.
+They update all downstream classical proofs but don't know/care about the constructive variant.
+The constructive version lags, automated statement-sync checks flag the divergence, but nobody prioritizes fixing it for weeks.
+Eventually, someone must reconcile diverged APIs, often requiring non-trivial proof adjustments.
+Multiply this across dozens of theorem pairs and the coordination overhead compounds.

-Conservative estimate: **~1.3–1.5× maintenance overhead** per theorem pair based on similar dual-API systems in other libraries.
+Conservative estimate: **~1.3–1.5× maintenance overhead** per theorem pair based on similar dual-API systems in other libraries (e.g., sync/async Rust APIs, typed/untyped Python).
 This overhead is **only justifiable** if automation gains, extraction benefits, or application value exceeds the engineering cost. **Pilot testing** the dual-rail approach on a small module (e.g., `Mathlib.Topology.MetricSpace.Contracting`) with explicit tracking of maintenance friction (PR conflicts, update lag, contributor complaints) is essential before scaling.
 If pilot data shows unsustainable overhead, the framework should pivot to **constructive-only sublibraries** rather than library-wide dual-rail.

 **Budget overlays:**
 - Per-directory thresholds configured in `witness_budget.toml`